BerzanTas/EpiNext/README.md

 ![GitHub last commit (by committer)](https://img.shields.io/github/last-commit/BerzanTas/EpiNext) ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/BerzanTas/EpiNext)

 ### 🍿 You can use this code to quickly search for the new episode of your favourite TV series.
-You can also see the information (such as the airing date) about the latest episode.
+You can also see the information about the latest episode.

 **This python code scrapes the website every time you press "Search" button and gets the newest information about the episodes.**